GitJuski/Linux-servers/h5-GJ(In progress).md

 ![32](Screenshots/5/32.png)

-I tested it with Firefox and it worked.
+I tested it with Firefox, and it worked.

 ![33](Screenshots/5/33.png)